This page provides definitions of major concepts.

-Has full access to all report data and can configure Jet Stream.
-Additionally, can use the Delphix data platform to:
+Has full access to all report data and can configure and administer Delphix Self-Service.
+Additionally, can use the Delphix Engine to:

 A logical reference to a point in time on a branch.
 You can use it as a point from which to fork new branches.
 It can also be the target of policies – for example, you can arrange to keep this bookmark for two years.

-They represent a logical sequence of activity, separate from the underlying data lineage.
-This is the main concept introduced in the core platform and forms the basis of many higher level primitives.
+Branches represent a logical sequence of activity, separate from the underlying data lineage.
+This is the main concept introduced in the core engine and forms the basis of many higher level primitives.
 Branches:

-Reports present aggregated data across all connected Delphix Engines.
+Reports present aggregated data across all connected Delphix Engine .